Quick answer

 1. Let the engine cool

 Never remove the coolant cap while hot.
-Pressurised coolant can cause burns.
+Pressurised coolant can cause serious burns.

-Look at the expansion tank when cold and compare with the min/max marks.
+Look at the expansion tank when the engine is cold and compare with the min/max marks.

 4. Monitor temperature

-Rising temperature or warning lights make the issue more urgent.
+Rising temperature, warning lights or steam make the issue urgent.

 5. Check heater behaviour